-Units/ Hours Contents Mapping with CLO I 15 Hours A review of the necessary prerequisites in probability theory, including an introduction to stochastic processes in discrete and continuous time.
-Brownian motion (the Wiener process), the Ito integral and the Ito calculus, CLO1 II 15 Hours Introduction to stochastic differential equations (SDE) and solving certain types of SDE analytically with Ito calculus.
+UNIT-I 15 Hours A review of the necessary prerequisites in probability theory, including an introduction to stochastic processes in discrete and continuous time.
+Brownian motion (the Wiener process), the Ito integral and the Ito calculus, CLO1 UNIT-II 15 Hours Introduction to stochastic differential equations (SDE) and solving certain types of SDE analytically with Ito calculus.
 Furthermore the general existence and uniqueness theory for SDE, numerical methods for simulating solutions to SDEs.
-CLO2 III 15 Hours The connection between SDE and partial differential equations (PDE) :(e.g. Fokker-Plancks's equation) solutions of PDEs in separate points by using simulations of SDEs.
-CLO3 IV 15 Hours SDE models are formulated and fitted to given data, and are studied in some examples of CLO4 applications.
-PAGE applications. \
+CLO2 UNIT-III 15 Hours The connection between SDE and partial differential equations (PDE) :(e.g. Fokker-Plancks's equation) solutions of PDEs in separate points by using simulations of SDEs.
+CLO3 UNIT-IV 15 Hours SDE models are formulated and fitted to given data, and are studied in some examples of applications.
+CLO4